Wide Awake When Your Head Hits the Pillow?

 How stimulus control can help

-Have you ever had the experience of waking up when you hit the pillow?
+Have you ever had the experience of waking up when your head hits the pillow?
 What did you do about it?
 We'd love to know what helped you!